This article is part of the Learning path: Get started with Watson Machine Learning Accelerator series.

 checkpoint creation frequency in number of epochs

 This article provided an overview of the Elastic Distributed Training feature of Watson Machine Learning Accelerator.
-The article is the final part of the Learning path: Get started with Watson Machine Learning Accelerator series.
+This article is part of the Learning path: Get started with Watson Machine Learning Accelerator series.